-The grandfather The Principal Mr.Boone Mr.Schmidt He takes the firm stand that He asks Martha to pay 15 From his activities we He is a kind-hearted he will not pay 15 dollars for dollars.
-He actually wants can't but think that he is person and shows the the jacket and says that if she to play a trick not to give a racist and shows a noble qualities of a real pays, it won't be a the jacket to her.
-He thinks discrimination against teacher.
-A teacher should scholarship. that she can't afford to pay the Mexican-Americans. always stand with truth This words and deeds of the as she is the daughter of a He does not want and justice, especially in grandpa became a turning poor Mexican farmer.
-Martha to win the matters connected with point in Martha's life.
+The grandfather The Principal Mr.Boone Mr.Schmidt He takes a firm stand that he He asks Martha to pay 15 From his activities we He is a kind-hearted will not pay 15 dollars for the dollars.
+He actually wants can't but think that he is person and shows the jacket and says that if he pays to play a trick not to give a racist and keeps a noble qualities of a real for it, it won't be a the jacket to her.
+He thinks discriminating attitude teacher.
+A teacher should scholarship jacket. that she can't afford to pay against the Mexican- always stand with truth These words and deeds of the as she is the daughter of a Americans.
+He does not and justice, especially in grandpa became a turning poor Mexican farmer. want Martha to win the matters connected with point in Martha's life.
 We can suspect a plot Jacket.
 He wants to their students' merits and Though he is an illiterate from his different stands. falsify her merit records success.
 He is not ready farmer, he has an First he says that from this to favour Joana, another to compromise with any uncompromising vision of year onward, the school American girl and the malpractices even when justice.
-He is not ready to buy has changed its policy, and daughter of the school his colleague and the the award for his the scholarship jacket board member.
+He is not ready to pay has changed its policy, and daughter of the school his colleague and the and buy the award for his the scholarship jacket board member.
 He principal join hands in granddaughter.
-He is of the won't be free any more. engages in heated falsifying the merit opinion that awards should But he has to yield in front arguments with records of students.
-He come to the deserving hands. of Martha's grandpa's Mr.Schmidt to favour becomes very happy to He made all other people determination, and has to Joann and to discard hear that Martha is going open their eyes to justice by say that he is going to give Matha, the deserving to get the scholarship his determination. an exception in her case. candidate. jacket finally.
+He is of the won't be free any more. engages in heated falsifying the merit opinion that awards should But he has to yield in front arguments with Mr. records of the deserving come to the deserving hands. of Martha's grandpa's Schmidt in this regard, student.
+He becomes very He made all other people determination, and has to and asks him to favour happy when he hears that open their eyes to justice by say that he is going to give Joann and to discard Martha is going to get the his strong determination. an exception in her case.
+Matha, the deserving scholarship jacket finally. candidate.